-What Is Now I See Web3?
+What is Now I See Web3?

 Now I See Web3 is a free, open-source on-chain data analyzer designed for Ethereum and EVM-compatible blockchain developers.
 The platform converts raw, unreadable on-chain data — hexadecimal calldata, encoded error responses, and transaction hashes — into clear, human-readable information.